Search

 More to Know

-Arthrogryposis refers to a group of disorders that result in stiffness or loss of motion in multiple joints.
+Arthrogryposis refers to a group of disorders that cause stiffness or loss of motion in multiple joints.
 There are many variations of the disease, some mild and some severe.
 In mild cases, only a few joints may be affected, and a child may have nearly full range of motion.
 In extreme cases, nearly every joint is affected, including those of the jaw and back.

 Keep in Mind